jax-ml/jax/docs/new_docs/101/transformations.md

-The transformed function behaves *as if* `convolve` were called on each example, but under the hood every operation inside it acts on the whole batch at once — no Python loop, no manual rewrite.
+The transformed function behaves *as if* `convolve` were called on each example, but under the hood every operation inside it acts on the whole batch at once.
+No Python loop, no manual rewrite.

 ### Choosing which axes to map with `in_axes` and `out_axes`

 By default, `vmap` maps over the leading axis of every input.
 The `in_axes` and `out_axes` arguments override this.
 For example, if your data has the batch as the *second* axis:

 ```{code-cell}
 auto_batch_convolve_v2 = jax.vmap(convolve, in_axes=1, out_axes=1)